Tales from the Brown Desk – Episode 10 – Commonly Asked Criminal Law Questions

 Florida Man indited on federal terrorism charge for spitting on police officer.

 Teri Ulm – So Indiana is not the only place police receive threats.
 Florida Man threatened the police.
 He was coughing and spitting on an officer’s face claiming that he was infected with coronavirus.
-Florida Man was later than indicted on a federal terrorism charge.
-Florida Man’s defense attorney says that the prosecutors are stretching the law here… a law that’s meant for terrorists to cover run-of-the-mill police encounter.
+Florida Man was later indicted on a federal terrorism charge.
+Florida Man’s defense attorney says that the prosecutors are stretching the law here.
+A law that’s meant for terrorists to cover run-of-the-mill police encounter.

 Jacob Rigney – Ha.